 Financial collateral other than in cash must not be sold, reinvested, or pledged.
+Financial collateral received in cash may only be:

-- placed in deposit accounts; - invested in high-quality government bonds; - used for the purposes of reverse repurchase agreements, provided that these agreements are concluded with credit institutions subject to prudential supervision and that the UCITS can, at any time, recall the total amount of cash, taking into account the accrued interest; or - invested in money market collective investment schemes.
+- placed in deposit accounts; - invested in high-quality government bonds;

+- used for the purposes of reverse repurchase agreements, provided that these agreements are concluded with credit institutions subject to prudential supervision and that the UCITS can, at any time, recall the total amount of cash, taking into account the accrued interest; or

+- invested in money market collective investment schemes.